Sajiyeh—Palestinian Beef and Peppers

 The Spice Mix

 To season Sajiyeh there are two options: either use a prepared seven spice or make it at home.
 To make it, mix allspice, coriander, cinnamon, black pepper, cumin, and nutmeg.
-Mix well and set aside.
+The salt will be added directly to the meat so we can control the amount used.
+Mix the spices well until fully incorporated and set aside.
+This spice mix can also be used for many dishes, like fish, chicken, rice, and to season vegetables!

 The Beef